 Employers are required to give employees up to three consecutive hours off to vote, but they don’t have to pay employees for this time.

 Employees have to give notice before election day, and employers can designate which hours they may take off to vote.

 |Wyoming||Yes||Paid||If your employees don’t have at least three consecutive non-work hours to vote, they’re entitled to one paid hour of leave to vote, excluding meal break times.
 You can choose when they take this hour.|

 What if my state doesn’t have a voting leave law?

-If your state has no voting leave laws, you can help your employees find time to get to the polls by creating your own voting leave policy.
-The Society for Human Resource Management (SHRM) suggests offering up to two hours of paid time off to vote if your employee doesn’t have sufficient time to do so outside of work hours.
+If your state has no voting leave laws, you can still help your employees find time to get to the polls by creating your own voting leave policy.
+Be sure to document and communicate this policy to your employees well ahead of time.

 In that situation, are you required to give your employees time off to volunteer as poll workers?